Buckingham Palace: From Queen's House to palace (1761–1837)

 Under the new royal ownership, the building was originally intended as a private retreat for Queen Charlotte, and was accordingly known as The Queen's House.
 Remodelling of the structure began in 1762.
-In 1775, an Act of Parliament settled the property on Queen Charlotte, in exchange for her rights to nearby Somerset House, and 14 of her 15 children were born there.
+In 1775, an Act of Parliament settled the property on Queen Charlotte, in exchange for her rights to nearby Old Somerset House, and 14 of her 15 children were born there.
 Some furnishings were transferred from Carlton House and others had been bought in France after the French Revolution of 1789.
-While St James's Palace remained the official and ceremonial royal residence, the name "Buckingham-palace" was used from at least 1791.
-After his accession to the throne in 1820, George IV continued the renovation intending to create a small, comfortable home.
+While St James's Palace remained the official and ceremonial royal residence, the name "Buckingham Palace" was used from at least 1791.

+After his accession to the throne in 1820, George IV continued the renovation, intending to create a small, comfortable home.
 However, in 1826, while the work was in progress, the King decided to modify the house into a palace with the help of his architect John Nash.
-The external façade was designed, keeping in mind the French neoclassical influence preferred by George IV.
+The façade was designed with George IV's preference for French neoclassical architecture in mind.
 The cost of the renovations grew dramatically, and by 1829 the extravagance of Nash's designs resulted in his removal as the architect.
 On the death of George IV in 1830, his younger brother William IV hired Edward Blore to finish the work.
-William never moved into the palace.
+William never moved into the palace, preferring Clarence House, which had been built to his specifications and which had been his London home while he was heir presumptive.
 After the Palace of Westminster was destroyed by fire in 1834, he offered to convert Buckingham Palace into a new Houses of Parliament, but his offer was declined.